Big Data, Internet of Things and Blockchain Conference

 Blockchain and Human Resources

-John will share a real-life use case how a temporary staffing organization made a large impact on their overall business results by deploying a decentralized solution to an existing process.
+John will share a real-life use case how a temporary staffing organisation made a large impact on their overall business results by deploying a decentralised solution to an existing process.

 Panos Panay, Founding Director at Open Music Initiative (USA)

 Blockchain and Music & Entertainment